What is ghee?

 Let the ghee cool.
 It will be EXTREMELY hot.
 Use caution and let it cool before tasting.

 Once cooled, it will set up and be spoonable.
 Use in place of butter or oil for cooking or take as a nutritional supplement.
+Alternatively, you can make flavor infused ghee, we just love the rosemary thyme, cinnamon vanilla or plain garlic versions!

 - 1 pound unsalted butter grass fed, pastured is best